-The home page ‘Future’ image shows the 2010 extension to the Wiltshire Council offices at Bourne Hill in Salisbury, by Stanton Williams architects.
+The ‘Future’ image shows the 2010 extension to the Wiltshire Council offices at Bourne Hill in Salisbury, by Stanton Williams architects.
 This unashamedly modern extension to an early C18th building, originally a substantial house, was given an award by the Civic Society in 2011, and is seen by the Society as demonstrating that new developments in a medieval city do not need to timidly follow traditional styles of architecture.
-Indeed, it can be argued that the general tendency in recent times to go down that route has compromised and devalued the city’s architectural legacy.

 Starting from the positive possibilities demonstrated by Bourne Hill, various aspects contained within the ‘future’ title are explored under the following headings.